Sign-Up Error? 1 day ago

 Make sure to submit the verification request before 5 pm on the day your reservation code expires.
 If you fail to complete the form by this deadline, your reserved slot(s) may be forfeited.

-On Refunds 5 months ago
+On Refunds 2 years ago

 A refund request is allowed only if the Department has made changes to the schedule, causing inconvenience to the student.
 In such cases, the Department will inform and contact you immediately.
 In lieu of a refund and if classes have not yet started, you have the following options: